dmlc/xgboost/doc/tutorials/categorical.rst

 The ``scikit-learn`` interface is user friendly, but lacks some features that are only available in native interface.
-For instance users cannot compute SHAP value directly or use quantized ``DMatrix``.
+For instance users cannot compute SHAP value directly or use quantized :class:`DMatrix <xgboost.DMatrix>`.
 Also native interface supports data types other than dataframe, like ``numpy/cupy array``.
-To use the native interface with categorical data, we need to pass the similar parameter to ``DMatrix`` and the ``train`` function.
+To use the native interface with categorical data, we need to pass the similar parameter to :class:`DMatrix
+<xgboost.DMatrix>` and the :func:`train <xgboost.train>` function.
 For dataframe input:

 .. code:: python